What Were Cane Corsos Bred For? Breed History Explained

 The Cane Corso breed has its origins in Ancient Italy.
 They descended from Roman war dogs who are believed to have descended from Molossians—an Ancient Greek dog breed.
 These dogs were first brought to Rome during the Macedonian wars, and the breeding of them resulted in the Cane Corso and the Neapolitan.

-Cane Corsos were bred and used by the Romans for a time as battle dogs prior to A.D.
+Cane Corsos were bred and used by the Romans for a time as battle dogs before A.D.
 476. Viewed as bold, fearless, and indestructible, they usually had containers of flaming oil attached to their backs and were sent to wreak havoc across enemy lines.

 Post A.D.
 476: The Fall of the Roman Empire